sunnyxiaohu/R-C3D.pytorch/README.md

 ## Test

-If you want to evlauate the detection performance of a c3d model on thumos14 test set, simply run
+If you want to evaluate the detection performance of a c3d model on thumos14 test set, simply run
 ```
 CUDA_VISIBLE_DEVICES=$GPU_ID ./script_test c3d thumos14
                    --gpus 0 1 2 3 --bs 4 \